-In other words, for the last setting you used to be restored automatically the next time you use it, you’ll need to have turned it off with power button.
+In other words, the last setting you used to be restored automatically the next time you use it, you’ll need to have turned it off with the power button.
 If not, the last one saved will be used if power is removed then restored.

 Fresh out of the box the first sound used is brown noise.

 Each time you select the Fan Sounds or Noise Sounds button, the last sound you used will start playing.
 That’s because the last one is saved when you change modes or turn the unit off.

 That’s great because I’d go crazy if I had to rotate through the sounds all over again each time!
 Fortunately, it’s smartly designed and everything works smoothly, making it easy.